 Auditing a Course:

 As a Temple Senior Scholar, you will audit regularly scheduled undergraduate courses.
 That means that you will share classes with today’s Temple students—study the subject, do the readings and participate in class discussions—but you will not take tests or turn in written assignments.
 You will not receive a grade, and you will not receive academic credit for the course, but you will have the excitement of learning in a modern atmosphere.

 Computers/Internet and the Classroom:

 Temple University has one of the most technologically connected campuses in the nation, and professors take advantage of this in their teaching.
 Most of the professors use Canvas, a secure Internet website, to post course material, and as a student, you will receive a Temple email address and courtesy computer account.
 In the first week of class, you must open you account to gain access to Canvas.
 There are also computers on each campus you can use should you not have an Internet connection at home.
 If you choose not to use Canvas, you may miss an important component of your learning experience in the course.

 As a Temple alumnus/alumna, you have in-house and borrowing privileges at Temple University Libraries.
-Your OWLcard (sent in your confirmation packet just before the semester begins) will identify you and give you access.
+Your OWLcard will identify you and give you access.
+You will receive more information how to obtain your OWLCard after the registration period is over and before classes begin.